isabella232/machine/docs/index.md

 Before starting to use the Docker service on the Joyent's SmartDataCenter you need to have completed the signup process and generated a set of SSH keys (make sure you know the name and location of your SSH key).
 Please visit [getting started](https://www.joyent.com/developers/getting-started) for more information.

-If want to try to run SDC on your laptop please visit [the getting started with Cloud on a Laptop section](https://github.com/joyent/sdc#getting-started) or if you already are running SmartDataCenter [here](https://github.com/joyent/sdc-docker) is what you need to do in order to enable the Docker service
+If you want to try to run SDC on your laptop please visit [the getting started with Cloud on a Laptop section](https://github.com/joyent/sdc#getting-started) or if you already are running SmartDataCenter [here](https://github.com/joyent/sdc-docker) is what you need to do in order to enable the Docker service

 	$ docker-machine create --driver sdc --sdc-region=$REGION --sdc-account=$ACCOUNT --sdc-key=$PATH_TO_SSH_KEY